duserzym/stl2fem/README.md

 coordinates as plain numbers, so a coordinate like `22.88` only means `22.88` in the coordinate system chosen by the file creator.

-For Merrill.jl compatibility, `stl2fem` treats units explicitly:
+`stl2fem` treats units explicitly:

 - declare the input STL coordinate unit with `--input-unit` or `input_unit=`;
 - define the requested tetrahedron edge length in meters with `--target-edge-length-m` or `target_edge_length_m=`;
 - mesh in the STL's native coordinate scale for numerical convenience;
-- write a separate Merrill-ready `.msh` with coordinates scaled to meters.
+- write a separate `.msh` with coordinates scaled to meters.

 The Nikolaisen2022 metadata and coordinate magnitudes are micrometer-scale, so the examples use `input_unit="um"`.
 The default target edge length is